volpatto/gibbs/README.md

 Nonetheless, the price is paid by means of computational demand because several computations are performed for each solution candidate over the population.

+## Current features

+By now, `gibbs` can perform the following features:

+* Instatiate an Peng-Robinson 78 Equation of States for mixtures and pure components;
+* Perform fugacities computations from the PR78, as well as compressibility factor;
+* Reduced TPD stability analysis with DE.

 ## Contributions

 Contributions are not allowed right now, but I plan to allow it soon!
 If you want to contribute, just wait a little more!
 The project needs to mature a bit!